seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 * If a column in a row represents a foreign key into another table, calling `nav` will fetch the related row(s),
 * Those can in turn be `datafy`'d and `nav`'d to continue drilling down through connected data in the database.

+In addition to `execute!` and `execute-one!`, you can call `next.jdbc.result-set/datafiable-result-set` on any `ResultSet` object to produce a result set whose rows are `Datafiable`.
+Inside a reduction over the result of `plan`, you can call `next.jdbc.result-set/datafiable-row` on a row to produce a `Datafiable` row.
+That will realize the entire row, including generating column names using the row builder specified (or `as-maps` by default).

 ## Identifying Foreign Keys

 By default, `next.jdbc` assumes that a column named `<something>id` or `<something>_id` is a foreign key into a table called `<something>` with a primary key called `id`.
 As an example, if you have a table `address` which has columns `id` (the primary key), `name`, `email`, etc, and a table `contact` which has various columns including `addressid`, then if you retrieve a result set based on `contact`, call `datafy` on it and then "drill down" into the columns, when `(nav row :contact/addressid v)` is called (where `v` is the value of that column in that row) `next.jdbc`'s implementation of `nav` will fetch a single row from the `address` table, identified by `id` matching `v`.